Kin, Okinawa: United States military bases

 Kin is home to Camp Hansen (51.4 km2), a U.S. Marine Corps base that supports ground combat, communications, 31st MEU(SOC), 7th Communication Battalion, 9th Engineer Support Battalion, 12th Marine Regiment, 3d MEF Headquarters Group, 3 MEF Special Operations Training Group Small Craft Raid Platoon and other battle elements.
 Historically, Kin is known as an entertainment location for the U.S. Marines stationed there.
+The number of Marines has drastically been reduced due to most Combat Arms troops(ie-Infantry, Tanks and Artillery) being phased out and relocating to Guam.

+Of significance is also the changing dynamics of the local population that no longer caters to a Military population like it used to prior to the late 1990's.
+Most Marines on Camp Hansen tend to stay on base or occasionally traverse to Kadena AFB.
+Numerous bars have shut down in Kin-ville, now referred to as Kin-Town, due to the noticeable lack of Marines socialising.
+Also contributing factors include highten curfews and mandatory "Liberty Buddies" for junior enlisted personnel.

 After the terrorist attacks of 9/11, Marines from U.S. 3d Marine Division were able to leave directly out of the ports in Kin via HSV Ferry to deploy to other areas in the Far East rather than flying.